Significance of the Gomateshwara Temple

 As per various Jain scripts, the first Tirthankara of Jain Rishabdeva (Adinath) had 100 sons, and the pious Gomateshwara, or Bahubali, was the second descendant of him.
 When he left his kingdom, a rough-and-tumble situation emerged between two of Rishabdeva’s sons, Bahubali and Bharatha, for the empire.
 Bahubali defeated Bharatha in the skirmish; however, the tartness between him and his brother left him miserable.
 After much deliberation, he decided to proffer his earned kingdom to Bharatha and went on his way toward achieving Kevala Jnana (Absolute Knowledge).

 The Kannada people of Karnataka refer to this statue as the statue of Gomateshwara, and the Jains refer to this pious statue as the Bahubali.
 The grand Jain event ‘Mahamastakabhisheka festival’ organized at the Shravanabelagola hill every twelve years, attracts tourists and devotees worldwide.
-‘Mahamastakabhisheka festival’ has a unique ritual in which the magnificent statue is sprinkled with water by the devotees from a high platform.
+‘Mahamastakabhisheka festival’ has a unique ritual in which the devotees sprinkle the magnificent statue with water from a high platform.
 Followed by the figure is rinsed with tons of milk, sugarcane juice, and saffron flower paste.
 The Mahamastakabhisheka festival will occur in 2030.

 Significance of Mahamastakabhisheka Festival